-Students interested in teacher licensure in foreign language must complete both the German major and the foreign language education major requirements.
+Students interested in teacher licensure in foreign language must complete both the German major and the Foreign Language Education, B.S. major requirements.
 See the School of Education, Health and Human Performance section of this catalog for a listing of the required foreign language education major courses.

 After declaration of a major in German, students interested in teacher licensure in foreign language must meet with the director of the Office of Student Services and Credentialing, School of Education, Health, and Human Performance, 843-953-5613.
 Students must take EDFS 201 during their sophomore year and apply for acceptance into this program preferably by the second semester of their sophomore year.
 In addition to meeting with an assigned advisor in German, candidates in all languages must meet with Dr. Shawn Morrison, 404 J.C.
 Long Building, email@example.com, for additional information as soon as possible.
 Requirements include:

 - admission to and successful completion of the approved Teacher Education Program (see Foreign Language Education, B.S. ).
 Your admission process must be compelted before taking EDFS 460 .